-If the wiring of the inputs is carried out via a connection module, then the relevant operating instructions for the module must be followed.
+If the wiring of the inputs is carried out via a connection module, the respective operating instructions for the module are to be observed.

 6.6.5 Wiring digital switching outputs

 Physical switching outputs on the device

 The physical switching outputs can be allocated independently of each other with various functions for event status indication.
 If the allocated event occurs in the read process, then the corresponding switching output is live after the end of the clock reading pulse for the selected pulse duration.